 Aussie 3 Minute Miracle Strong Collection Review

 The 3 Minute Miracle collection is easily the most raved about by Aussie.
 It is transformative for the hair, works in no time at all, and beautifully softens, conditions, and strengthens.
-This deep conditioning treatment lives up to its miracle name pretty well, healing damaged hair without weighing it down, and giving it the most lustrous, beautiful shine.
+The Aussie Moist 3 Minute Miracle Deeeeep Conditioner lives up to its miracle name pretty well.
+It heals damaged hair without weighing it down and gives it the most lustrous, beautiful shine.

-The Repair Miracle Shampoo and Conditioner are full of beneficial oils including Austrailian Macadamia Nut Oil, Jojoba Seed Oil, and Avocado Oil which are full of essential fatty acids and are incredible for damaged, dry, frazzled hair that is susceptible to breakage.
+The Repair Miracle shampoo and conditioner are full of beneficial oils including Austrailian macadamia nut oil, jojoba seed oil, and avocado oil.
+These oils are full of essential fatty acids and are incredible for damaged, dry, frazzled hair that is susceptible to breakage.
 Coating the hair shaft with rich oils like these smooths down the hair, making it feel softer and eliminating frizz.
-It works to make hair soft and smooth, and the conditioner also makes a great hair mask that you can leave in for 30 minutes+ for an intensive, nourishing treatment.
+It works to make hair soft and smooth.
+And the conditioner also makes a great hair mask that you can leave in for 30 minutes+ for an intensive, nourishing treatment.

 Aussie Instant Freeze Sculpting Gel Review

-This gel is infused with Australian Aloe, Jojoba Oil and Sea Kelp.
+The Aussie Instant Freeze Sculpting Gel is infused with Australian aloe, jojoba oil and sea kelp.
 It has anti-humidity properties, and controls flyaways or frizz.
 Its consistency is thin so it isn’t too heavy for thin hair, and it doesn’t get white or flaky.
 The 3 out of 4 hold level gel keeps styles in place, and leaves it a little stiff but that’s kind of the point of gel, so it isn’t too concerning.
 You can also add some to a leave-in conditioner to add a little definition and frizz-control to your hair.
 The Instant Freeze is a simple gel that works well and doesn’t build up.

 Aussie Leave-In Conditioner Review

 Now, Aussie does make a few different variations of leave-in conditioning sprays for different hair types.
-The simplest version is actually my favorite and it can work for almost anyone’s hair.
-The Miracle Hair Insurance Conditioning Spray helps detangle, it’s smoothing and de-frizzing with Australian Jojoba Oil, and it protects and heals hair with vitamin B5.
+The simplest version of the Aussie leave-in conditioner is actually my favorite and it can work for almost anyone’s hair.
+The Miracle Hair Insurance Conditioning Spray helps detangle, it’s smoothing and de-frizzing with Australian jojoba oil, and it protects and heals hair with vitamin B5.
 The Miracle Recharge Aussome Volume leave-in spray is also a really nice choice for hair that’s bigger and better.